Logan-Abramowitz/Logan-Abramowitz.github.io/_pages/cv.md

 ---

 #### Work Experience
+- **Handshake AI - MOVE Fellow**
+  August 2025 - September 2025
+  - Worked as a part of a massive team to complete proprietary advancement of AI
+  - Evaluated many Web based applications for AI models to train against

 - **StratusX - Intern**
   May 2025 - August 2025
   - Upgraded outdated cloud infrastructure to reduce vulnerabilities